helioforecast/auroramaps/README.md

 # auroramaps

 This is an open-source version of the OVATION Prime 2010 (OP10) aurora model in python, developed at the Austrian Space Weather Office at the GeoSphere Austria.
-This implementation is work in progress, the results of the current prototype are shown here: https://helioforecast.space/aurora
+This implementation is work in progress, the results of the current prototype are shown here: https://helioforecast.space/aurora .
-As it is now, it should not be used for scientific publications, but this should be possible be somewhen in the future.
+In its current version, it should not be used for scientific publications, but this should be possible be somewhen in the future.

-**Last update: April 2025**:
+**Last update: April 2025**.

 by C. Möstl, Rachel L. Bailey, Austrian Space Weather Office / Conrad Observatory, GeoSphere Austria.
 Contributions by  Diana E. Morosan and Liam Kilcommons.